 This cynical view misunderstands feline behavior.
 Yes, cats are opportunistic creatures who love food and comfort.
 But the protective, attentive behavior many cats display during their human’s illness goes beyond simple self-interest.
 Cats form genuine bonds, and those bonds include protective instincts when their family members are vulnerable.

-Comparing Feline and Canine Illness Detection
+Feline vs. Canine Illness Detection

 | Aspect | Cats | Dogs |